Steven Fletcher (politician): Federal politician

 In late 2003, Fletcher defeated Don Murdock to win the Canadian Alliance nomination in Charleswood—St. James for the 2004 federal election.
 He later supported the merger of the Canadian Alliance with the more centrist Progressive Conservative Party of Canada, and endorsed Stephen Harper's bid to lead the merged Conservative Party of Canada in early 2004.
 Fletcher's Alliance nomination was rendered void by the merger, and he was required to contest another nomination for the new party.
 He defeated Murdock a second time, and was declared the riding's Conservative Party candidate in March 2004.

 Fletcher defeated star Liberal candidate Glen Murray, a popular former Mayor of Winnipeg, by 734 votes in the 2004 election.
 His victory was considered an upset, although polls before election day indicated the result would be close.
 The Liberal Party won a minority government nationally, and Fletcher was named as Senior Health Critic in the Official Opposition.

 Fletcher is the first Member of Parliament (MP) in Canadian history with a permanent disability.
 A running joke during his first campaign was that he would have to be a front bench MP, as the backbenches are not wheelchair-accessible.
 His election created the need for a "stranger to the House"—a person who is not officially an MP or officer of Parliament—in this case, his aide, to actually be on the floor of the Commons during sessions.

 The Parliament buildings had to be adapted to accommodate Fletcher.
-In Ottawa, Fletcher has advocated for community living, the integration of physically or mentally challenged individuals into society.
-He has said, “Community living is better for the individual for sure, better for their families, and in most cases—not all—it’s better on the taxpayer too.”
+In Ottawa, Fletcher has advocated for community living, the integration of physically or mentally disabled individuals into society.
+He has said, "Community living is better for the individual for sure, better for their families, and in most cases—not all—it's better on the taxpayer too."